a93a/Pokedex/README.md

 The app is built with scalability in mind, using the latest Android developmen practices.
 It is built using MVVM architecture, and makes use of Modularization.

+## App architecture
+The app is designed with 4 layers:
+- UI layer: Here you have your compose views
+- Presentation Layer: Here you have your ViewModels, which are responsible for presenting your data, and handling user input and delegating them to Domain layer & Listen for data
+- Domain Layer: Here lies all the Repositories you need for to access your data.
+They handle traffic from network & storing in local Database.
+The app also makes use of UseCases to handle user input & Get data.
+- Data layer: Here you have your different Datasources.
+Each Datasource is responsible for accessing data from a different source, such as local database, remote sources, datastore, etc.

+## App modules
+The app makes use of modules to split different components into its own module.
+Why modules?
+To lower buildtimes, only build the parts you need after making changes to them, to de-couple parts of the app.
+This makes the app more readable, scalable and testable.

 ## Techstack
 - :white_check_mark: Kotlin
 - :white_check_mark: Compose and Navigation component